2206217/CS220AU-DP-2022/README.md

 * web-design with [Markdown language](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) and
 * evaluation with the `assessment.md` and the `dp-checklist.md` files.

+This website aims to explore some of the impacts the digitalisation of society has had on the way we experience humanity and particularly the way this can and is already becoming a threat to the current collective's existence.
+The writing format aims to follow APA 7th edition writing style and regulations, with all in-text citations and referencing done in APA-style.
+All images used are from [Unsplash](https://unsplash.com), with the respecive creators credited after each image.

 The URL of the website can be found in the sidebar, under 'About'.
 The homepage uses the information in the `index.md` file.